1nd2st/vibe-app/README.md

 ## Overview

-This app streamlines the collection process for art logistics companies by providing a complete digital workflow for:
+This app streamlines workflows for art logistics companies by providing two integrated systems:

+### Collection Module (Field Operations)
 - Managing customers and their locations (pickup/delivery addresses) with full CRUD operations
 - Creating and managing collections with auto-generated QR-compatible IDs
 - Documenting items with photos and detailed condition reports (only title required)